0xSPIRIT/sculpture/README.txt

 developer console from the Start Menu, and navigate to this directory with the build.bat, then simply call it.
-Two binaries will be produced in ./bin/: win32_sculpture.exe and sculpture_something.dll.
+Two binaries will be produced in ./bin/: win32_sculpture.exe and sculpture.dll.
 Double-click win32_sculpture.exe and run it!

 The game *should* work with GCC as well.